AMReX-Fusion/Furnace/Docs/source/rotation.rst

 Introduction
 ============

-Currently, Furnace supports contant, solid-body rotation about a fixed (in space and time) axis in 2D and 3D by transforming the evolution equations to the rotating frame of reference.
+Currently, Logi supports contant, solid-body rotation about a fixed (in space and time) axis in 2D and 3D by transforming the evolution equations to the rotating frame of reference.